pauIbanez/flutter_API/README.md

 Basically renders a simple list of Posts taken from the [jsonplaceholder](https://jsonplaceholder.typicode.com/) API using the `/posts` endpopint [link](https://jsonplaceholder.typicode.com/posts)

-With some basic styles and a loader renders the Posts straight in the home page.
+With some basic styles and a loader, it renders the Posts straight in the home page.